clong/dl-docs/content/deployment/esxi.md

 1. **(5 Minutes)** Edit the variables in `DetectionLab/ESXi/Packer/variables.json` to match your ESXi configuration.
 The `esxi_network_with_dhcp_and_internet` variable refers to any ESXi network that will be able to provide DHCP and internet access to the VM while it's being built in Packer.
 This is usually **VM Network**.
 ![variablesjson](https://clo.ng/img/2020/11/variablesjson.png)

-Note: As of ESXI 7.x, [the built-in VNC server has been removed](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-esxi-vcenter-server-70-release-notes.html).
-If you are using ESXI 7.x, we'll need to use the `vnc_over_websocket` directive.

-#### Special Configuration for ESXi 7.x
+#### Special Configuration for ESXi 6.x

-If you're using ESXi 7.x (as opposed to 6.x), add the following two directives as the top items under the `builders` array:
+If you're using ESXi 6.x (as opposed to 7.x), remove the following two directives from `builders` array:

 * "vnc_over_websocket": true,
 * "insecure_connection": true,